DeLighT: Deep and Light-weight Transformer: DeLighT: Deep and Light-weight Transformer

 \subsection{Block-wise scaling}

-Standard methods for improving the performance of sequence models include increasing the model dimensions (width scaling), stacking more blocks (depth scaling), or both \cite{vaswani2017attention, raffel2019exploring, shoeybi2019megatron}.
+Standard methods for improving the performance of sequence models include increasing the model dimensions (width scaling), stacking more blocks (depth scaling), or both.
 However, such scaling is not very effective on small datasets.
-For example, when a Transformer-Base ($d_m=512$) network is replaced with Transformer-Large ($d_m=1024$) on the WMT'16 En-Ro corpus, the number of parameters increases by ${\sim}4\times$ while the performance does not change appreciably (BLEU: 34.28 vs. 34.35).
-This is likely because scaling model width and depth uniformly allocates parameters across blocks, which may lead to learning redundant parameters.
-To create very deep and wide networks, we extend model scaling to the block level.
-The intuition is that some blocks benefit from increases in parameters more than others.
-Figure \ref{fig:fixed_vs_layer_wise} compares uniform scaling with block-wise scaling.
+For example, when a Transformer-Base ($d_m=512$) network is replaced with Transformer-Large ($d_m=1024$) on the WMT'16 En-Ro corpus, the number of parameters increases by approximately $4\times$ while the performance does not change appreciably (BLEU: 34.28 vs. 34.35).
+We hypothesize that this happens because scaling model width and depth allocates parameters uniformly across blocks, which may lead to learning redundant parameters.
+To create deep and wide networks, we extend model scaling to the block level (see Figure \ref{fig:fixed_vs_layer_wise}).

-{\bf Scaling the DeLighT block:} The \arch~block learns deep and wide representations using \dextra, whose depth and width are controlled by two configuration parameters: the number of group transformation layers $N$ and the width multiplier $m_w$ (Figure \ref{fig:com_tam_ram}).
+{\bf Scaling the DeLighT block:} The \arch~block learns deep and wide representations using the \dextra, whose depth and width are controlled by two configuration parameters: the number of GLT layers $N$ and the width multiplier $w_m$, respectively (Figure \ref{fig:com_tam_ram}).
 These configuration parameters allow us to increase the number of learnable parameters inside the \arch~block independently of the input $d_m$ and output $d_o$ dimensions.
 Such calibration is not possible with the standard transformer block because their expressiveness and capacity are a function of the input (input dimension = number of heads $\times$ head dimension).
 Here, we introduce block-wise scaling that creates a network with variably-sized \arch~blocks, allocating shallower and narrower \arch~blocks near the input and deeper and wider \arch~blocks near the output.